Animex Awards 2020 - CALL FOR ENTRIES!

 Animex Awards is an international competition focusing on student animations from around the globe.
 Animex once again invites you to enter your work, open to any style genre and technique of animation.

-Entry deadline: you can submit animations until the deadline of 3rd February 2020.
+Entry deadline: you can submit animations until the extended deadline of 16th February 2020.

 The competition and film screenings are part of the 'Animex International Festival of Animation and Computer Games', one of the largest festivals dedicated to animation and computer games in the UK.

 This edition for 2020 is open to animations completed by students while studying at a recognised University or Tertiary level film school, including graduation films.
 All the student categories are open to international entries from any country.

 The best short animations are selected from the international entries to Animex Awards for curated programmes of animation shorts, that are screened at local venues, during March - May 2020.
 Animex Awards recognises the best short film in each competition category judged by industry professionals, as well as an Audience Awards where the audience votes for the most popular film.
 The award winning films will be announced at the Animation Party & Awards event on 10 May 2020, the eve of the Animex Festival 11-15 May 2020.

 From visual effects to animation in all styles and techniques, from drawing to stop-motion to computer animation in 2D and to CGI, Animex Awards 2019 has a truly international perspective - we aim to celebrate the art of animation and showcase the talent of student animations from around the globe.

 Previously we have received a record number of over 2000 submissions from more than 80 countries.
 Judging panels from previous awards have included representatives from Walt Disney Animation Studios, LAIKA, ToonBoom Animation, Beryl Productions International, Atomhawk Design, Pixar, ILM, Disney, Aardman Animation, Sony Image Works, DreamWorks and Electronic Arts, to name a few.